 Content is discoverable - Groups in Outlook are public by default which means that they are easy for other people in your organization to discover and join or review the materials in the group.
 If the content of the group is more sensitive you can switch the group to private, which hides the contents from non-members and requires the group owner to approve any requests to join.

 Self-Service creation - IT doesn't have to get bogged down by requests from users to create groups.
 Users can create their own groups as needed.
-If you want to control which users in your organization can create groups see: Guest access in Microsoft 365 Groups.
+If you want to control which users in your organization can create groups see: Manage who can create Microsoft 365 Groups.

 Those are just a few of the features that make groups a more powerful solution than distribution groups.